Diclofenac-or-Ibuprofen - Which is Best NSAID

 For toothache relief, Ibuprofen is more effective than Diclofenac as it has an anti-inflammatory effect and a lower risk of side effects.

-Although Diclofenac is stronger than Ibuprofen, it causes many adverse effects, making Ibuprofen a safe solution for toothache.
+Although Diclofenac is stronger than Ibuprofen, it causes many adverse effects, making Ibuprofen a safe solution for a toothache.

 Diclofenac Vs Ibuprofen for Back Pain: Which Is Typically Recommended for Back Pain, Diclofenac Or Ibuprofen?